Perfectly Spiced Vegan Pumpkin Pie Recipe

 The combination will yield 1 Tbsp, but double, triple, etc. to yield the desired amount.

-Store in an airtight container and sprinkle in smoothies, oatmeal, cookies, and other favorite fall pumpkin recipes!
+Store in an airtight container and sprinkle in smoothies, oatmeal, cookies, energy bites, and other favorite fall pumpkin recipes!

 Q: What about a vegan whipped cream recipe?